clearclaw/18xx_1820/README.md

   http://www.homedepot.com/p/General-Tools-1-2-in-Flat-Head-Plugs-315012/202252112

 Note: There are no stickers for the British Rail tokens.
-You;ll need about 40 for British Rail.
+You'll need about 40 for British Rail.
 In order to differentiate them from normal company tokens, I dyed mine a dark blue using cheap clothing dye: